 Besides negative criticism, outsourcing is still growing.
-As earlier stated, the practice has been embraced by all organizations.
+As earlier stated, the practice has been embraced by all organizations big and small.

 It is subcontracting as a tool that gains a company’s competitive advantage in business because it grows on platforms like cloud, social media, and mobile.
 Outsourcing conveniently adapts to any change in the environment rapidly.